-Residents in Schlessman and Taylor Halls with a vehicle may request a parking space.
-Residents in campus housing must display an assigned placard in the front windshield of the vehicle.
-When a parking area is assigned, you will be issued a card to access that parking area.
-There is a \$40 refundable fee for the parking access card.
+Residents in Taylor Hall with a vehicle may request a parking space.
+Residents in campus housing must complete a parking form located in the lobby at Iliff.
+When a parking area is assigned, you will be issued access to that parking area only.

 Due to the shortage of parking spaces available, Iliff can only provide parking for one vehicle per apartment.
 Occasionally extra parking spaces may become available in the resident parking areas.
 These spaces are available on a first-come, first-served basis and are rented by the quarter.
-Additional parking spaces are only guaranteed for a quarter and will be reviewed by the Facilities Department at the end of every quarter to determine if additional spaces are still available.
+Additional parking spaces are only guaranteed for a quarter and there is a \$75 fee per quarter for a second reserved parking spot.
+Only two spots per apartment will be granted.
+Parking availability will be reviewed by the Facilities and Campus Safety Departments at the end of every quarter to determine if additional spaces are still available.